 Demand generation, aka “demand gen,” isn’t just about leads.
-Demand gen is about creating high-quality leads that engage with your brand – and eventually turn into revenue.
+Demand gen marketing is about creating high-quality leads that engage with your brand – and eventually, turn into revenue.

 More than ever, marketers and demand generation professionals are facing mounting pressure from their executives to tie marketing efforts to revenue.
 That’s where demand gen comes in.

-The Content Marketing Institute defines demand generation as “the practice of creating demand for an organization’s product or services through marketing.”
+What is demand generation, anyway?
+The Content Marketing Institute defines it as “the practice of creating demand for an organization’s product or services through marketing.”

 “What’s really important here is the direct outcome.
 Your audience should be more likely to purchase your products or services,” said Rachel Rosin, Act-On’s Web and Content Optimization Manager.
 “Successful demand generation programs aren’t just about the sheer volume of leads.
 A successful program is measured by: